DataRookies/DataRookiesLearningPortal/README.md

 ## Tutorials

-In an effort to make learning Data Science less intimidating, we broke down the references into levels so that you can quickly go to the level most relevant for you!
+In an effort to make learning Data Science less intimidating, we broke down the references into levels so that you can quickly go to the level most relevant for you.

 Below you can find links to the relevant level with learning materials found inside: